Pyprohly/redditwarp/docs/source/user-guide/the-procedure-index.rst

 The exception type thrown by `fetch()` is not sugar-coated and may vary based on the behaviour of the underlying endpoint.
 In some cases, the API does not produce an error when a retrieval fails and instead returns no information.
-RedditWarp will force an exception to occur in these cases by raising a synthetic :exc:`redditwarp.exceptions.NoResultException` exception.
+RedditWarp will force an exception to occur in these instances by raising a synthetic :exc:`redditwarp.exceptions.NoResultException` exception.

 ::